Stuff The Turkey Thanksgiving Game For Kids

 Stuff the Turkey Thanksgiving Game to play

-Things I love about this game…
+What I love about this Turkey Toss game…

-• easy to set up
+• it is easy to set up

-• a great idea for Thanksgiving
+• a great Thanksgiving party game to play

 Are you ready to play this fun fall game?
 Let’s make sure you have everything you’ll need…